wingel/wingel.github.io/_posts/2016-03-16-ghz-differential-probe-3.md

 [![Measurement with 0Ω input resistors]({{site.baseurl}}/images/2016-03-16-ghz-differential-probe-3/measure-0.png)]({{site.baseurl}}/images/2016-03-16-ghz-differential-probe-3/measure-0.png)

 Next I tried a 100Ω resistor.
-The lighter white trace is the signal out of the probe and it looks decent at 100MHz although.
+The lighter white trace is the signal out of the probe and it looks decent at 100MHz.
 There's a bit of ringing, but not too bad.

 [![Measurement at 100MHz with 100Ω input resistors]({{site.baseurl}}/images/2016-03-16-ghz-differential-probe-3/measure-100-100.png)]({{site.baseurl}}/images/2016-03-16-ghz-differential-probe-3/measure-100-100.png)